-PROGRAM OPTION - MA Thesis
+PROGRAM OPTION "MA THESIS"2

-Students must pass only six (6) half-courses subject to the same requirements as in the Standard Program.
-Students, however, write a Master's Thesis (ECON 899), which is equivalent to one (1) full course.
+Students must pass only six half-courses subject to the same requirements as in the Standard Program.
+Students, however, write a Master's Thesis (ECON 899), which is equivalent to one full-course.

-The Master's Thesis should involve the student in approximately four (4) months' work on a well-chosen topic and is written under the direction of a supervisor.
+The Master's Thesis should involve the student in approximately four months' work on a wellchosen topic and is written under the direction of a supervisor.
 The choice of a manageable topic is critical to the successful completion of the thesis.
 Guidelines for judging the quality of the Master's Thesis are described under General Regulations of SGS, Section 8.6 of the graduate calendar.
 The thesis will be examined orally by a committee consisting of the Chairperson, the Supervisor, two other members of the Department, and a member of another department.

-&lt;sup>1 In the course calendar, this pattern is referred to as PROGRAM II.
+1 In the course calendar, this pattern is referred to as PROGRAM II.

-&lt;sup>2 In the course calendar, this pattern is referred to PROGRAM I
+2 In the course calendar, this pattern is referred to as PROGRAM I.